Bardere: Economy

 Mogadishu's fruit and vegetable market used to have a section containing Bardera's famous onion product.
 Since the start of the civil war in Somalia, produce from Bardera to large urban centers like Mogadishu, Kismayo, or Baidoa were diverted to Kenyan markets such as Wajir, Garissa, Mombasa, and Nairobi.

-The district has along serving Chamber of commerce lead by Bashir Noor Ahmed(Gudoomiyaha Gudiga Ganacsatada)-Chairman Chamber of Commerce and ensures markets are available for the agricultural products of the riverine Farmers and as well the animals from the districts have markets in the neighboring districts with in the countries.
+The district has a long serving Chamber of commerce led by Bashir Noor Ahmed (Gudoomiyaha Gudiga Ganacsatada)-Chairman Chamber of Commerce and ensures markets are available for the agricultural products of the riverine Farmers and as well the animals from the districts have markets in the neighboring districts with in the countries.

 Sorghum, corn or maize, different types of onions, beans, sesame, tobacco, and fruits such as bananas, watermelon, oranges, papayas, and mangoes, from Bardera farms reach markets as far as Djibouti, about 3,000 km away to the north of Somalia.

 Education

 Bardera for ages was a center of higher learning, The city is famously associated with the study of Islamic jurisprudence.

 Bardera's Islamic centers attracted students seeking knowledge and teachers seeking employment used to come from across Somalia.
 Bardera has 20 elementary schools, seventeen primary and secondary schools.
 Bardera polytechnic college was founded in July 2008.
 This college was established to cover the higher education needs of the Bardera area community, which has been growing since the start of the 1990s.
 Bardera polytechnic college s policy is give vocational training, real marketable skills for 16 to 60 age population.

 Juba Valley Agricultural Institute is an academic institute within the Bardera Polytechnic College in Bardera, Somalia.
 It is situated within the southern Jubaland.

 Juba Valley Veterinary Institute is a veterinary institute in Bardera, Somalia.
 The institute is part of Bardera Polytechnic specialized schools and institutes within the college system.

 Both Juba Valley Agricultural Institute and Jubba Valley Veterinary institute were part of the second phase of development at Bardera Polytechnic.

 For centuries, students traveled from far distances and from all points on the Horn as a whole.
 Every Somali who came of age before the 1950s, knows the importance of Bardera as a religious education center.

 Later generations found different kind of class spaces at Somali National University (SNU), Lafole, Lafole Agricultural College and Sidam management training school.